devhausleipzigacademy/async-await-exercise/README.md

 ```

 There's a REST resource that is being served at `/events`
-Open insomnia and create example requests for
+Open an HTTP Client file and create example requests for

 1. Get all events
 2. Get events with pagination using the query paramters `_limit` and `_page`